imadx/js_intro_session_2/README.md

 # Introduction to Web Development Frameworks - Session 2
 This is the repository for the code base of our 2nd session on "Introduction to Web Development Frameworks"

+## Session Overview

+- Creating a Simple Web Page
+- Style using CSS
+- Integrating jQuery

+- Introduction to AJAX
+- Minimal Example with AJAX

+- Hosting a simple server with python

+- Introduction to Flask - A lightweight Python web framework

 ## Using git behind University Proxy

 ### Set Proxy